Duncanma/Blog/content/Blog/my-first-xbox-dad-column-post-is-up.md

 >
 > Last Tuesday was the first [FamilyGame Night](http://www.xbox.com/en-US/community/calendar/familygamenight/default.htm) on Xbox.com and the featured game, [_Walt Disney Pictures Presents Meet the Robinsons_](http://www.xbox.com/en-US/games/m/meettherobinsons/default.htm), has been a real hit around our house.
 My son Connor had been talking about the movie, Meet the Robinsons, for some time...

-Check it out and let me know what you think... and send your &#8216;xbox dad' comments my way!
+Check it out and let me know what you think... and send your 'xbox dad' comments my way!